KaiFig/Unit_4/Project/read_me.md

 ## Rationale for proposed solution
 I will be making an social media website as it is the most convenient way for the client to be able to view other people's recipes and to comment on them.
 An SNS involves quick sharing of these recipes making it the most effective.
 Additionally, it will also enable the user to search through the recipes very effectively through ingredients and name.

 As for the software, first of all, I will be using HTML to create the website.
-This is because HTML enables the creation of the structure of the webpage, and for the developer it is quite easy to learn.
-Additionally, for the user, it creates a nice website. [^2]
+This is because HTML enables the creation of the structure of the webpage, and for the developer it is quite easy to learn. [^1] Additionally, for the user, it enables them to see a website that is structured, making it easier to navigate.
+One final thing is that HTML allows for python code to be enbedded in it, enabling more functions for the end user [^2]

 Another language I will be using is CSS.
 This will enable me to structure the HTML webpage exactly how I want by creating a set of rules for it.
 This is important as for the end user, it enables them to have a clean website that they can use and navigate through easily.
+It makes the user experience a lot better and easier for them to use. [^3]

 Lastly for the last language I will be using is Python.
 Python enables me to create the functionality for the website.
 I used python as it can be placed in HTML as well, creating an integrated website.
 Additionaly, it has a large library that enables me, the developer to rely on other libraries to make the website.
-Also, it has a very large community of developers, enabling the quick use of research in support of my project.
+Also, it has a very large community of developers, enabling the quick use of research in support of my project. [^4]

+[^1]: “HTML vs JavaScript: Which Should You Learn?”
+Hackr.io, https://hackr.io/blog/html-vs-javascript.
+[^2]: “HTML vs JavaScript: Top 8 Most Amazing Comparison You Need to Know.”
+EDUCBA, 3 Mar.
+2023, https://www.educba.com/html-vs-javascript/.
+[^3]: User, Devmountain.
+“What Is CSS and Why Should You Use It?”
+Devmountain, 22 Apr.
+2019, https://devmountain.com/blog/what-is-css-and-why-use-it/#:~:text=CSS%20makes%20the%20front%2Dend,for%20font%20color%20and%20more.
+[^4]: Korsun, Julia.
+“The 16 Most Important Pros and Cons of Using Python for Web Development.”
+Software Development Blog &amp; IT Tech Insights | Django Stars, 10 Feb.
+2023, https://djangostars.com/blog/python-web-development/.

 **Design statement:**
 I will design and make a web based social media site for a client who is a high school student that is interested in cooking.
 The SNS will be about sharing and viewing other peoples recipes and is constructed using the software CSS, HTML and Python.
 It will take 4 weeks to make and will be evaluated according to the criteria A, B, C, D, and E.